 I am a sucker for anything with a lot of cultural heritage behind it.
 So, while I have absolutely no ties to Hanukkah, I still love the idea of it.
 It seems like a sweet holiday, steeped in thousands of years of religious lore and symbolism, safely shielded from the commercialism that surrounds Christmas.
-And you know I’m an even bigger sucker for Holidays that incorporate delicious foods like this yummy apple cake!
-Hanukkah starts tonight at sunset; get in the spirit with this dense, sweet cake studded with bits of tart apple and covered in a generous sprinkling of cinnamon sugar.
+And you know I’m an even bigger sucker for holidays that incorporate delicious foods.
+Hanukkah starts soon; get in the spirit with this moist, sweet cake studded with bits of tart apple and covered in a generous sprinkling of cinnamon sugar.